-I can tell you what we enjoyed, however: Breakfast at Cafe Boulud with the Avocado Toast and the Cafe Lattes, lunch at either Da’ Poke Bowl Shack in the Grand Hyatt or at Streetbird on the beach, a Marcus Samuelsson concept in a food truck, and dinner at Katsuya.
-With interiors by Philippe Starck, Katsuya was striking in every way.
+Nonetheless, we enjoyed almost every meal we had: breakfast at Cafe Boulud with the Avocado Toast and the Cafe Lattes, lunch at either Da’ Poke Bowl Shack in the Grand Hyatt or at Streetbird on the beach, a Marcus Samuelsson concept in a food truck, and dinner at Katsuya.
+They all have our local-Arizona-foodie stamp of approval!

-The coastal Mexican restaurant, Costa, reopened the day we arrived and the menu was too limited for me to really comment.
-I can tell you to book a table outdoors around the koi ponds, and that the guacamole was very good.
+The coastal Mexican restaurant, Costa, reopened the day we arrived, and the menu was too limited for me to give any substantial comments.
+However, the guacamole was excellent.
+If you happen to try Costa when you visit, book a table outdoors around the koi ponds.

 Other standouts in the Rosewood include the lobby bar and the library.
 The Rosewood’s lobby bar, The Manor, is a dark, sophisticated space with velvet sofas and cut crystal tumblers.
 And across the hallway, the library impresses with its soaring, coffered ceiling, Ikat-print throw pillows, and velvet jewel-toned sofas.
 English tea is offered every afternoon, along with a selection of tea sandwiches, and a nice selection of bubbly.